 Be A Team Player

 Working as part of a team is great.
 It is also a great way to eventually turn a temporary situation into a permanent one.
-Working as part of a team helps you connect with other employees and show them you have what it takes to do the job.
+Team work skills are important to develop, working as part of a team helps you connect with other employees and show them you have what it takes to do the job.
 Would your team benefit from having you as a full-time permanent member?

 Being a member of a team can help immensely in landing a permanent position as your co-workers can vouch for you and your skills.